HJBerwick/HJBerwick.github.io/_posts/2024-05-22-customer-segmentation.md

 Normalisation rescales data points so that they exist in a range between 0 and 1.

 For k-means clustering, either approach is going to be *far better* than using no scaling at all.
 However, on this occasion we will look to apply normalisation, as this will ensure all variables will end up having the same range, fixed between 0 and 1, and therefore the k-means algorithm can judge each variable in the same context.
-Standardisation *can* result in different ranges, variable to variable, and this is not so useful (although this isn't explcitly true in all scenarios).
+Standardisation *can* result in different ranges, variable to variable, and this is not so useful (although this isn't explicitly true in all scenarios).

 Another reason for choosing Normalisation over Standardisation is that our scaled data will *all* exist between 0 and 1, and these will then be compatible with any categorical variables that we have encoded as 1 or 0 (although we don't have any variables of this type in our task here).